-Data has been aggregated for 298 hotels in California.
+Data has been aggregated for 383 hotels in California.
 All hotels have 100% municipal water supply, with an average basin risk of 3.3 (medium risk).
-This total is comprised of 34 managed hotels and 264 franchised hotels across all locations in California Four hotels are managed by Hilton and three hotels are franchised.
-This represents approximately 6% of Hilton's global portfolio and stewardship is important to Hilton's operations, reputation and business expansion in California.
+This total is comprised of 43 managed hotels and 340 franchised hotels across all locations in California.
+This represents approximately 7% of Hilton's global portfolio and stewardship is important to Hilton's operations, reputation and business expansion in California.